MusicalPatterns/template/README.md

 # Template

-template pattern; copy me for quicker provisioning of new patterns
+copy me for quicker provisioning of new patterns